The-Politico/django-foreignform/README.md

     # etc.
   ```

-We can then define our video field on the StoryTemplate like this:
+We can then define our video field via JSON schema on the `StoryTemplate` like this:

   ```json
   {